DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 He took Rinne's hand and run.

-"Stop, Kay, it is dangerous!"
+"Stop, Kai, it is dangerous!"

 From behind he have been pushed further in.
 He bended forward from it.
-While Kay was stumbling he saw that passage was blocked by huge pile of ice.
+While Kai was stumbling he saw that passage was blocked by huge pile of ice.
 If Rinne wouldn't notice it, he'd be swallowed by ice.
 And now the ice cage already separated both of them.